developer-onizuka/serviceMesh/README.md

 # 5-1.
 How to join virtual machines into the mesh
 https://istio.io/latest/docs/setup/install/virtual-machine/

 # 5-1-1.
-Master node in kubernetes cluster
+Create Secrets in kubernetes cluster

 (1) Set some environment values.
 ```